orllewin/lento/README.md

-# tirwedd
+# Lento
-Tirwedd is a camera for Android that works with anamorphic lenses, automatically ‘desqueezing’ images to the correct aspect ratio
+Lento is a camera for Android that works with anamorphic lenses, automatically ‘desqueezing’ images to the correct aspect ratio